 The locations of the five school houses documented in the Town of Tonawanda in 1866.

-The town was sparsely populated at the time and little more than a wide expanse of farmland and empty fields between the sprawling urban landscape of Buffalo to the south and the young City of Tonawanda to the north, where the Erie Canal reached the Niagara River.
+The town was sparsely populated at the time and little more than a wide expanse of farmland and empty fields between the sprawling urban landscape of Buffalo to the south and the young City of Tonawanda along the Erie Canal.
 For a while, the Town of Tonawanda's five school houses were enough to meet the needs of local families.
 But the need for schools began to increase in the late 1800s when school attendance became mandatory in New York State and as more and more people moved into the town.
 This was especially true in what would become the Village of Kenmore.

 In the 1880s, Buffalo realtor Louis Phillip Adolph Eberhardt envisioned a community close enough to Buffalo that residents would be able to commute to work via public transportation but far enough away that families could still enjoy a quiet semi-rural lifestyle.
 It was Eberhardt who acquired and developed the tract of land that would become Kenmore.
 It was also Eberhardt who chose the name "Kenmore," the proposed name of a new train station under construction in North Buffalo (though the station would ultimately bear the name "Kensington").